senaig97/Project/README.md

 3. **Logout** : Button takes us back to the home page.

 4. **Edit Credentials** : Allows user to change their password.
-Redirects user to login screen when new password is submitted.
+Requires a user to have already been logged in.
+If not already logged in, redirects user to login screen.
+Else, redirects user to home screen when new password is submitted.

 OTHER FEATURES IN PROGRESS.